A young pickpocket and an unruly CIA agent team up on an anti-terrorist mission in France.

 “Are you in love?… Are you writing a novel?… THEN WHAT THE FUCK ARE YOU DOING IN PARIS?”
-CIA man Sean Briar (Idris Elba) subverts the cliches as he interrogates – and not in a softly softly way – accidental terrorist Michael Mason (Richard Madden).
+CIA man Sean Briar (Idris Elba) subverts the cliches as he interrogates accidental terrorist Michael Mason (Richard Madden).

 Briar is described as “reckless, insubordinate and irresponsible”, and that’s by the people who actually like him.
 Now that’s a cliche of course, the maverick spy, though Elba is so watchable that bar the odd line of clunky dialogue it doesn’t feel that way.
 Mason is in reality not a bomber but a skilled if small-fry pickpocket from Vegas.

-In an act of unconscious serendipity I found myself watching the twist-filled The Take – original title Bastille Day – on Bastille Day.
+And in an act of unconscious serendipity I found myself watching this twist-filled film – original title Bastille Day – on Bastille Day.
 I don’t know why they changed the title, and if they were going to they should’ve called it something interesting like An American Pickpocket In Paris.

 Then again changing the name of a film that is all about distraction – from something explanatory to something that could mean anything – is rather meta in itself.